christiskatsouris/Nonstationary/README.md

 - Ahmad, A. H., Aworinde, O. B., & Martin, C. (2015).
 Threshold cointegration and the short-run dynamics of twin deficit hypothesis in African countries.
 The Journal of Economic Asymmetries, 12(2), 80-91.
 - Balke, N. S., & Fomby, T. B. (1997).
 Threshold cointegration.
 International economic review, 627-645.
+- Deardorff, A. V. (1979).
+One-way arbitrage and its implications for the foreign exchange markets.
+Journal of Political Economy, 87(2), 351-364.
 - Engel, C., Mark, N. C., West, K. D. (2007).
 Exchange rate models are not as bad as you think.
 NBER macroeconomics annual, 22, 381-473.
 - Gonzalo, J., & Pitarakis, J. Y. (2006).
 Threshold effects in cointegrating relationships.
 Oxford Bulletin of Economics and Statistics, 68, 813-833.
 - Hansen, B. E., & Seo, B. (2002).
 Testing for two-regime threshold cointegration in vector error-correction models.
 Journal of Econometrics, 110(2), 293-318.